-The audit committee is governed by a charter that complies with Nasdaq listing rules and the Dutch Corporate Governance Code.
-Our audit committee is responsible for, among other things:
+The audit and compliance committee is governed by a charter that complies with Nasdaq listing rules and the Dutch Corporate Governance Code.
+Our audit and compliance committee is responsible for, among other things, establishing methods and procedures for supervising, and where necessary requiring improvements of, the financial reporting, compliance and organization of the Company for the purpose of making appropriate recommendations to the Board of Directors in that regard.